 For UK citizens, a visa or ESTA (Electronic System for Travel Authorization) is required, depending on the purpose and length of stay.
 If traveling for tourism or business for 90 days or less, an ESTA may suffice as long as the traveller is from a Visa Waiver Program (VWP) country like the UK.

 In the US, vehicles are driven on the right side of the road.
 The minimum age to drive is usually 16, but you generally need to be at least 21 to rent a car (except for states like New York or Michigan where it is 18).
 However, drivers under 25 may be charged with an additional fee like the 'young driver surcharge', and would be limited to basic vehicles available.
-Also, you would require insurance to rent a car (basic liability cover is minimum legal requirement), and when returning a rental; make sure the tank is full beforehand (unless your agreement states otherwise), and inspect for damage and document with photos.
+UK drivers don't need an International Driving Permit (IDP) unless they have an older paper licence, or a rental company requires one.
+They can also help with translation purposes for police officers.

-Always stop fully at all stop signs, right turns on red is allowed in many states unless a sign says otherwise, obey parking signs and meters, and never park in front of fire hydrants, in bus lanes, or in handicapped spaces without a permit.
-And though the US doesn't have national rules about the kind of safety gear you should keep in your vehicle, as it varies per state, but warning triangles, high-vis, and first aid kits might still be required.
+Right turns on red lights is allowed in many states unless a sign says otherwise.
+Always stop fully at all stop signs, obey parking signs and meters, and never park in front of fire hydrants, in bus lanes or in handicapped spaces without a permit.
+And though the US doesn't have national rules about the kind of safety gear you should keep in your vehicle, as it varies per state, but warning triangles, high-vis, and first aid kits are strongly advised.

 Speed limits can vary significantly between states, with some states like Hawaii having a maximum limit of 60 mph, while others like Texas have some sections (including interstate highways) with 85 mph limits.
 Also, some states, like Arizona and Florida, may have reduced night-time speed limits on certain roads, especially in areas with wildlife crossings.